robballou/atom-fold-functions/README.md

 *Note: this currently folds only those functions it finds at a single indentation (e.g. it will fold the top level functions)*

 Heavily inspired/influenced by [Fold Comments](https://atom.io/packages/fold-comments).
+This package uses the "scopes" defined by a language instead of things like ctags.

 ## Autofolding